GIScience/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.md

 name: basic classification
 align: center
 ---
+Where to manage and install plugins    Source: HeiGIT
 ```

 -  Click on " Manage and install plugins", a new window will open up